 The Zapier model is interesting but I want to choose my note, rather than have a systematic background creation of tasks.
-If only there were a zap based on Evernotes with checkboxes …
+If there was a zap based on Evernote with check boxes…

 Check-box tasks in Evernote

-The iphone app Nimbulist is/ was based on Evernotes tagged and with a check-box, but was/is a little buggy.
+The Nimbulist iPhone app is based on Evernotes tagged with a checkbox, but it was (is) a little buggy.

-Mohio displayed useful reminder data but it is was not sufficient to be used for task management, moh.io was principally a modelling tool.
+Mohio posted useful reminder data, but it was not enough to be used for task management.
 Moh.io was principally a modelling tool and sadly no longer exists.
 Today’s solution is Ayoa.